Hot Spot (cricket): History

 Hot Spot uses technology developed in the military for tank and jet fighter tracking.
 The technology was adapted for television by BBG Sports, the Australian company responsible for the Snickometer.
 The technology was first used during the first Test match of the 2006-07 Ashes at the Gabba on 23 November 2006.

 The International Cricket Council announced that Hot Spot images would be available for use as part of its ongoing technology trial during the second and third Tests (March 2009) in South Africa.
 The system was to be available to the third umpire in the event of a player referral.

 For the 2012 season BBG Sport introduced a new generation of Hot Spot using high performance SLX-Hawk thermal imaging cameras provided by UK-based Selex ES (part of Italian-owned defence contractor Finmeccanica, later renamed Leonardo S.p.A.).
 These cameras provided sharper images with improved sensitivity and much less motion blur than earlier Hot Spot technologies.
 As a result, the upgraded Hot Spot system was able to detect much finer edge nicks than in previous seasons, essentially ending all earlier doubts about the capability of the technology.
 Following the success of this updated Hot Spot system, BBG Sport and Selex signed an exclusivity agreement for the supply of SLX-Hawk cameras for Hot Spot in cricket and other sports.

-Comparison

-Hot Spot has two main advantages over its competing technology, the Snickometer and Ultra Edge, which are sound-detection based systems.
-These two systems often produce inconclusive results indicating contact (potentially any combination of bat, pad, feet shuffling, bat handle squeak) only, whereas the Hot Spot clearly shows exactly what that ball has struck.
-Independent testing has shown Snickometer and other competing sound based technologies are susceptible to the concept of the "Phantom Snick", where the sound of the ball whooshing past the bat sometimes creates a sound, even when the ball does not touch the bat.